openshift-assisted/assisted-installer-deployment/CONTRIBUTING.md

 # Triage Signatures
 Signatures are modules that perform automatic processing and analysis of triage logs to generate useful snippets of information to aid the user triaging the cluster failure.

 If you're looking to add new triage signatures to help the triaging efforts, you can do so by implementing them as subclasses of the `Signature` class inside the `./tools/add_triage_signature.py` script.
-Don't forget to also add the new signature class type to the `SIGNATURES` global list.
+Don't forget to also add the new signature class type to the `ALL_SIGNATURES` global list.

 You can look at how other signatures perform various operations to take inspiration on how to write your own signature.